Table of Contents[Hide][Show]

 So, instead of using towels to dry your face, I recommend allowing your skin to air dry after washing or showering.

-When you’re exercising, try refraining from constantly drying your face with a towel, and instead, let your sweat evaporate on it’s own (it may sound gross, but you’ll be amazed just how much this can help your skin).
+When you’re exercising, try refraining from constantly drying your face with a towel.
+Instead, let your sweat evaporate on it’s own.
+It may sound gross, but you’ll be amazed just how much this can help your skin.
 If you can’t live without your gym towel, bring your own freshly cleaned towel.
-Don’t use the gym’s towels (most gyms wash their towels with heavy duty industrial strength detergents, which are much too harsh for your sensitive acne prone skin).
+Don’t use the gym’s towels.
+Most gyms wash their towels with heavy duty industrial strength detergents, which are much too harsh for your sensitive acne prone skin.

 Whatever you do, the fewer things touching your face, the better.
 You will notice that this one step alone will significantly diminish skin redness, irritation, and sensitivity while allowing your breakouts and acne to heal faster.

 What about using washcloths or muslins to wash your face?
 They’re fine to use as long as you use a fresh washcloth or muslin every time you wash your face.
 They must be washed and dried after every use (not just rinsed out and lying around your bathroom).
 And never wash them with bleach or harsh detergents (I recommend using a fragrance-free, eco laundry detergent).

 And remember, after washing your face with a clean, organic bamboo washcloth, don’t go patting your face dry with your dirty bath towel!